Humonex/HapBridge/README.md

 # Project Name

-HapBridge: Improving Phasing Performance and Correcting Switch Errors Using Methylation in Long Reads
+HapBridge: A Methylation-Guided Approach for Correcting Switch Errors and Bridging Phased Blocks in Long-Read Phasing
 ## Introduction

 > We propose HapBridge, which corrects and bridges SNP-based phased blocks by selecting haplotype-specific methylation and utilizing the consistency of methylation signals.